tu-annguyen/gi-undergrad-intern/README.md

 computer is given to run these tasks.

 ### Thought process
-Use weighted graphs to represent all the tasks to complete and running the Bellman-Ford algorithm to find the shortest path.
-However, the algorithm will only find the shortest path for tasks with dependencies.

-Afterwards, insert all tasks with no dependencies and the parent tasks of every depencency tree into a priority queue by shortest time first.
+First, find all the tasks with dependencies and trace upwards until the parent task is reached.
+Push the parent task into a priority queue ordered by shortest time first if the parent task is not already present in the queue.

+Afterwards, insert all tasks with no dependencies into the priority queue.

 Run as many tasks simultaneously from the priority queue as CPU limitations allow.